GrosQuildu/agh_example_based_entity_search/README.md

 For "real" queries number of `relevant` entities would be equal to `examples` and `not_relevant` entities would be a list of all examples we want to rank.

-Not that the graph used should containt triples related with entities from the query.
+Note that the graph used should contain some triples related to every entity specified the query.
+So either use remote endpoint (which is slow but trustworthy) or make sure that RDF file you use contains necessary information.
+Possibly use `dump_data.py` (`ebes-data`) script for data acquisition.

 ## Remarks
+* General

+    * I couldn't find a parser for data used in the paper (BTC-2009) efficient enough to be usable.
+    Both [rdflib](https://github.com/RDFLib/rdflib) (in python) and [Redland librdf](http://librdf.org/) (in C with python bindings) were tested.
+Because of that I used remote [dbpedia.org](https://dbpedia.org/sparql) endpoint as a data collection and have dumped relevant triples from it.

+    * The paper rank entities by computing "fitness" probability for every entity.
+    But computing such probability for every known subject node seem impractical, as there are a lot of them.
+    For example: dbpedia.org contains few millions entities, if processing one entity takes 0.1 sec, then processing one user query would take about a week.
+Don't know how this problem should be tackled nor how it was solved in the paper.
+I just assume that user provides all entities (probably both relevant and not-relevant) that should be ranked.

+    * No way to return correct amount of matching examples.
+For example when query says `ten ancient Greek city` we can't handle this `ten`.

 * Text-based approach

   * Dirichlet smoothing part of equations was poorly described in the paper.
   It is uncertain how "Dirichlet smoothed model of the entire collection of triples" (probability P(t|theta_c)) should be computed.
 Following standard approach (described in other resources) would require to iterate over all triples for every term in the relation, which is computationally expensive.
 Moreover, it would require every term to appear at least once in the collection, so as the probability won't be zero.
   Such requirement seems not to be stated in the paper.
 Also parameter `ni` was not provided.

   In the implementation I used a simplified version of Dirichlet model.
   Nominator part is set to 1 and `ni` parameter to number of known entities (amount of subjects in the graph).

   * Final probabilities are products of partial probabilities and therefore are small.
   This may lead to precision errors (somehow solved with python's `Decimal` module) and is not compatible with example-based approach (which produces much higher probabilities).
+This problem is not mentioned in the paper.

+* Example-based approach

+  * Representing an entity as a set of inlink/outlink triples doesn't make much sense for triples in which an object is Literal, because such triple won't match any other entity for sure.
+   It is (intuitively) better to Nullify subjects in such triples.
+   For example:
+      ```
+      Entity A representation:
+        A -> y -> v (A1), outlink
+        A -> x -> B (A2), outlink

+      Entity B representation:
+        B -> y -> v (B1), outlink
+        A -> x -> B (B2), inlink
+      ```
+    Only `A2-B2` matches.
+But if:
+      ```
+      Entity A representation:
+        None -> y -> v (A1), outlink
+        A -> x -> B (A2), outlink

+      Entity B representation:
+        None -> y -> v (B1), outlink
+        A -> x -> B (B2), inlink
+      ```
+    Then both `A1-B2` and `A2-B2` match!